kurvaraviteja355/Customer-Marketing_Data_Science/README.md

 ## CLV : Customer Lifetime Value
 "understanding and acting on customer lifetime value (CLV) is the most important part of your business’s sales efforts

+## Cohort Rentension Analysis (cohort_rentention_analysis.ipynb)
+Cohort retention analysis helps teams understand how well their product is engaging and retaining different groups of users over time.
+This information can be used to improve the product and customer experience, and to make better business decisions.